 Thanks to the Volunteers:

-People are busy and asking for help can be tough, but these people made 2017 a very amazing fifth year.
+People are busy and asking for help can be tough, but these people made 2022 a very amazing seventh year.

 Dawn Alstad - all that and brains too!
 A woman of endless energy